 Out of both interest and economic necessity, Johnson's father was a skilled handyman who taught his children to build their own toys.
-When Johnson was still a small boy, he and his dad built a pressurized Chinaberry shooter out of bamboo shoots.
-At the age of 13, Johnson attached a lawnmower engine to a go-cart he built from junkyard scraps and raced it along the highway until the police pulled him over.
+When Johnson was still a small boy, he and his dad built a pressurized chinaberry shooter out of bamboo shoots.
+At the age of 13, Johnson attached a lawnmower engine to a go-kart he built from junkyard scraps and raced it along the highway until the police pulled him over.

 Johnson dreamed of becoming a famous inventor and, during his teenage years, began to grow more curious about the way things worked and more ambitious in his experimentation—sometimes to the detriment of his family.
 "Lonnie tore up his sister's baby doll to see what made the eyes close," his mother later recalled.
 Another time, he nearly burned the house down when he attempted to cook up rocket fuel in one of his mother's saucepans and the concoction exploded.

-The only black student in the competition.
-His entry was a compressed-air-powered robot, called "the Linex," that he had painstakingly built from junkyard scraps over the course of a year.
+The only black student in the competition, Johnson debuted a compressed-air-powered robot, called "the Linex," that he had painstakingly built from junkyard scraps over the course of a year.
 Much to the chagrin of the university officials, Johnson won first prize.
 "The only thing anybody from the university said to us during the entire competition," Johnson later recalled, "was 'Goodbye' and 'Y'all drive safe, now.'"